Wandalen/wMathMatrix/README.md

 ```

 Three options are the minimum amount of information required to call the matrix constructor.
-Data buffer `buffer`, information about dimensions `dims`, and the option `inputTransposing` - hints on whether the input data will be transposed.
+Data buffer `buffer`, information about dimensions `dims`, and the option `rowMajorInput` - hints on whether the input data will be transposed.

 By default, the elements in the buffer are in such sequence:

 ![StandardStridesInputTransposing0.png](doc/img/StandardStridesInputTransposing0.png)

-Option `inputTransposing : 1` alter algorithm of strides calculation.
+Option `rowMajorInput : 1` alter algorithm of strides calculation.

 ```js